Francization: Asia

 Vietnam, Cambodia and Laos were once part of French Indochina, part of the French Empire.
-French culture, in aspects of architecture, culinary and linguistics, have been integrated into the local ones, although the latter remained highly distinct.
-French language used to be the official language and was considerably popular and influential in these colonies, but after they were decolonised and gained independence, the new governments generally removed its influence, by implementing the native language as the only official language in the newly independent states.
-Currently, the presence of French language in these countries are negligibly minor.
+French culture, in aspects of architecture, culinary and linguistics, has been integrated into the local ones, although the latter remained highly distinct.
+French used to be the official language and was considerably popular and influential in these colonies, but after they were decolonised and gained independence, the new governments generally removed its influence, by implementing the native language as the only official language in the newly independent states.
+Currently, the presence of the French language in these countries is more minor than before.

 Europe

 England

-England, and therefore the English language, was deeply francized during the Middle Ages.
-This was a result of the conquest of England by William the Conqueror from Normandy in 1066, a king who spoke exclusively French and imposed the French language in England.
-Old English became the language of the poor population and French the language of the court and wealthy population.
-It is said that during this period, people in England spoke more French than those in France.
+The Norman Conquest of England in 1066 resulted in the Normans under William the Conquerer gradually supplanting the Anglo-Saxon nobility with a Norman one.
+During this period, the English language "took a back seat in favor of Franco-Norman", with William imposing the usage of Franco-Norman on official life in England.
+While inhabitants of the English countryside and most urban dwellers spoke Old English, the new Norman nobility and clergymen spoke Franco-Norman, while clerks and scholars continued to write in Latin.
+During the early part of the Middle Ages, French acquired a significant level of prestige among England's nobility and became the official language of the English judiciary.
 Today, it is estimated that 50% to 60% of the English language comes from French or Latin.

 Cookery gives a good example of this tendency: the names of many farm animals have Anglo-Saxon roots.
-However, the names of their meat (once exclusive to the wealthy) have Old French origins:
+However, the names of their meat (most commonly consumed by the wealthy during the Middle Ages) have Old French origins: